SimonRhe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: 2019-08-27

+**Today's Tweet:** Day 12: Finished setting up my local React dev environment, and added React-Bootstrap to my project to try and make it look nicer—but soon realized that Bootstrap is a whole system in itself that I need to get better at! #100daysofcode

+**Projects worked on:** GoalTrack (React version of Have a Nice Day web app - weekly plan) on Codepen.io then in VS Code

+**Thoughts:** Got my local React dev environment to work, played around with Bootstrap to try and improve the look of my app but it's not that simple!

+**Ideas for improvement:**
+* Next steps:
+  * Implement working checkboxes in my demo app

 ### Day 11: 2019-08-26

 **Today's Tweet:** Day 11: Converted my demo web app from vanilla JS to React today, which should make things easier in the long run.
 Used create-react-app for the 1st time, thankful for the setup time it saved me! #100daysofcode